ammar-ahmed22/lcgo/Easy - 242. Valid Anagram/docs.md

 **Follow up:** What if the inputs contain Unicode characters?
 How would you adapt your solution to such a case?

-## Solution Notes
+## Approach
-- We can solve this using a frequency count array
-- The idea is that `s` and `t` are anagrams if they have the same frequency of letters
-    + Since `s` and `t` are both lowercase English letters, there are only 26 possibilites of letters
-    + Therefore, we can create frequency arrays for both where each index maps to each letter of the alphabet
-- Create two `int` arrays, `freqS`, `freqT` each of length 26, initialized to zero values
-- Iterate over the string `s`
-    + For each letter, convert it to it's `int` representation and normalize between 0 and 25
-    + Increment the `freqS` array at that index
-- Do the same for the string `t`
-- Iterate over the `freqS` and `freqT` arrays together and ensure each values matches
-    + If there is any mismatch, return `false`
-    + Otherwise, if we reach the end of the arrays, -> return `true`

-### Further Optimizations
-- We can do an initial check to see if `s` and `t` are the same length, if they are not -> return `false`
-- Since they are the same length, the frequency count can be done together by iterating over the strings at the same time
+To solve this, we can use a frequency count array.
+Since the strings consist only of lowercase English letters, there are only 26 possible letter that we need to track.
+Therefore, we can create constant size `int` arrays initialized to zero with size 26.
+From this, we can iterate over the strings together (we will have already checked they are the same length) and increment the corresponding index for the letter in each array.
+Finally, we can check if the arrays have the same values, if they don't, we return `false` early.
+Otherwise we return `true`.

+Another optimization that I'm thinking of now (not included in the solution) is that we don't need two arrays actually.
+We can increment the value for one string, say `s` and decrement for the other, `t`.
+Then, we can simply check if all the values in the frequency count array are zero.

 ### Follow-Up
-- If the inputs contained Unicode characters instead of lowercase English letters, we could do the same frequency count but with a hashmap instead to account for a large number of values
+If the inputs contained Unicode characters instead of lowercase English letters, we could do the same frequency count but with a hashmap instead to account for a larger number of values.
+We could also use a hashmap for the original problem, however a constant size array is just teeny bit faster because the memory is allocated to start with.

 ### Complexity
 #### Time: `O(n)`